raczben/wexpect/README.md

 This repo tries to fix these limitations.

+---
 ## Installation and limitation of wexpect

 Current version does *not* work on python-3.x.
 You need to use **python 2.x** to use wexpect.

+### Standard installation

+This version is uploaded to pypi server so you can easily install with pip:

+    pip install wexpect

+### Manual installation

+Because this is a tiny project dropping the wexpect.py file into your working directory is usually good enough instead of installing.
+However in this case you need to install manually the one dependence.

-One (non stanbdard) package, **pypiwin32** needed to use wexpect.
+One (non stanbdard) package, **pypiwin32** is needed by wexpect.

     pip install pypiwin32

-Dropping the wexpect.py file into your working directory is usually good enough instead of installing.
+---
 ## Usage

 See pexpect examples for usage.